-The percentage of engineering graduates from the 2011 and 2012 classes that either gained employ-
+The percentage of engineering graduates from the 2011 and 2012 classes that either gained employother private university in the state.

-The number of Ford Family Foundation scholarship recipients that are bound for George Fox University in the fall - more than any other private university in the state.
 The highly competitive scholarship was created to assist students who would find it difficult to obtain a college degree without assistance.